dachiefjustice/vm-vulnlab/README.md

 vagrant up --provision
 ```

-## Vulnerable Application Variables
+## Vulnerable Application Config
-Read through [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).
-This file:
+Each time you run `vagrant provision` or `vagrant up --provision` the VM will apply the settings from [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).
+Use this file to:
-- Enables/disables each vulnerable application
+- Enable/disable each vulnerable application and view/change its ports
-- Provides links to each vulnerable application's documentation
+- Get links to each vulnerable application's documentation
-- Lets you override which ports each vulnerable application uses

 ## Using Vulnerable Applications
 **Vulnerable applications are NOT automatically launched** for security reasons.
 To use a vulnerable application:
 1. **Enable the application**: uncomment the relevant `use_app_name: true` line in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) and save the file.
-This file also tells you what ports the application uses, and links to the application's documentation.
 Make a note of its port(s), and open the application's docs to learn about using it.
 The ports listed here override the ports mentioned in the project's documentation.
 2. **Deploy the application**: run `vagrant up --provision` to deploy the now-enabled application.
 This will create a directory for the application in the VM under `/home/vagrant/app-name` and prepare the application to be launched.
 3. **Launch the application**:
 ```shell